KenSuenobu/scattersphere/README.md

 Scattersphere is a lightweight job coordination API designed to run a simple [DAG of tasks](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

-It is inspired by many projects on Github such as Orchestra, Chronos, Cats IO, Monix Task, and others.
+It draws inspiration from many projects on Github such as Orchestra, Chronos, and the like.
 It is designed to be self-contained, and extensible.

 # Prerequisites